WhiSKill/youtube-playlist-editor/README.md

 *   Authenticates with the YouTube Data API v3 using OAuth 2.0 (browser-based flow on first run).
 *   Stores credentials securely for subsequent runs (in `token.pickle`, which is gitignored).
 *   Adds the videos to a specified YouTube playlist.
+*   **Checks for duplicates:** Skips adding videos that are already present in the target playlist.
 *   Handles common URL formats (watch, youtu.be, embed, shorts, live).
-*   Provides logging and a summary of operations.
+*   Provides logging and a summary of operations (including skipped duplicates).

 ## Setup